Jonathan Bullard

-Jonathan Bullard (born October 22, 1993) is an American professional football defensive end for the New Orleans Saints of the National Football League (NFL).
-He played college football for the Florida Gators and was selected by the Chicago Bears in the third round of the 2016 NFL draft, and has also played for the Arizona Cardinals, Seattle Seahawks, and Minnesota Vikings.
+Jonathan Bullard (born October 22, 1993) is an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Chicago Bears in the third round of the 2016 NFL draft, and has also played for the Arizona Cardinals, Seattle Seahawks, Minnesota Vikings, and New Orleans Saints.

 Early life

 Bullard attended Crest Senior High School in Shelby, North Carolina.
 As a senior, he had 82 tackles and 16 sacks.
 Bullard was a five-star recruit and was ranked as the best defensive end in his class.
 He committed to the University of Florida to play college football.

 College career

 Bullard played in all 13 games and made two starts as a true freshman at Florida in 2012.
 He had 27 tackles and 1.5 sacks.
 As a sophomore in 2013, he played in 11 games with eight starts and recorded 33 tackles and 1.5 sacks.
 He started all 12 games and had 52 tackles with 2.5 sacks his junior year in 2014.
 Bullard returned to Florida his senior season rather than enter the 2015 NFL draft.